 Read this stat: According to earthday.org, the worst impacts of climate change could be irreversible by 2030.
 What’re we waiting for?
 Hell, to freeze over.

-Sustainable living is our only salvation.
+Living a sustainable-life in modern times is our only salvation.
 No rocket science.
 A few simple measures.

 Ready to walk through a few of them!